 - Email Logs allow you to set filters in order to search through emails previously sent or currently in queue.
 To do this, please see the "Community or Project’s email logs" section below #3 - Check Email Logs

-If your users have indicated that they haven’t been receiving your emails, verification emails, or feedback comment emails, you’ll want to check several areas to determine the root cause.
+If your users have indicated that they haven’t been receiving your emails, invitation emails, verification emails, or feedback comment emails, you’ll want to check several areas to determine the root cause.
 Please note that the most common issue

 - Using Acceptable Email Domains